 Preliminary data: The electrolyte profile of 2 individuals housed at 70F, 50% RH, water ad lib and two individuals housed in identical conditions except that drinking water was withheld has been characterized.
 Despite being housed in typical laboratory conditions, these animals have remarkably unusual electrolyte panel.
 For instance, mean serum potassium in an un-hemolyzed sample is unusually high at 8.1mg/dL, while Creatinine is low, with a mean measurement of 0.25mg/dL. mean blood urea nitrogen (BUN) is 47mg/dL.
 In contrast, animals without ad lib water were essentially [THIS WILL BE FILLED IN ON FRIDAY]

-Aim 1b: Define patterns of gene expression, isoform use, and methylation given differences environmental condition.
+Aim 1b: Define patterns of gene expression, isoform use, and methylation given differences in environmental condition.
 We will understand the genetic response to extreme heat and aridity via a series of Illumina bisulfite, Illumina mRNA sequencing, and PacBio mRNA sequencing experiments, and will link these patterns to individual physiologic state as defined in Aim 1.
 We hypothesize that genes responsible for water and solute transport will be particularly active in the most extreme conditions in renal and pulmonary tissues, while genes involved in the activation of the hypothalamic-neurohypophysial system will be differentially regulated in the hypothalamus.

 Background: Broadly speaking, genes underlie the vast majority of observable phenotypes.
-Whether this relationship is mediated by patterns of expression (e.g. Teets:2012gt), which itself may be mediated by differences in methylation (Brenet:2011dq), or by use alternative splice isoforms (Yukutake:2010ia), linking genotype to phenotype is extremely difficult.
+Whether this relationship is mediated by patterns of expression (e.g. Teets:2012gt), which itself may be mediated by differences in methylation (Brenet:2011dq), or by use of alternative splice isoforms (Yukutake:2010ia), linking genotype to phenotype is extremely difficult.
 In addition to these mechanisms, function (=phenotype) may be determined by post-translational modifications like phosphorylation of specific sites (Anonymous:2009gb).
 The identification of these mechanisms is important, not only because in doing so we gain a deeper understanding of evolution, but also because these molecular mechanisms may be later used as targets for drug development or other therapeutic intervention.
 With regards to resistance to dehydration, the development of novel therapies is critical, as millions of people die yearly as a consequence.

 In model organisms, dehydration precipitates a physiological response that is largely driven by the neuroendocrine system.
 Very much simplified, the cascade begins with the stimulation of osmoreceptors (Arsenijevic:1985bi), which in turn stimulates neurons located in the paraventricular and supraoptic nuclei of the hypothalamus to release anti-diuretic hormone (ADH) (Zingg:1986vb).
 ADH then binds to vasopressin-responsive receptors located in the renal medulla, resulting in aquaporin movement to the surface of the collecting duct (Nielsen:1995uq) which encourages water re-uptake.
 In addition to the aquaporins, the renin-angiotensin-aldosterone system (Gubler:2010bh), natriuretic peptides (Totsune:1994kf), the SLC and mTOR families (Ortells:2012go), and potentially other yet to be discovered pathways are important to water balance.
 Far from canonical, each stage in these cascades is dynamic and therefore pathways revealed in Mus and humans may not be equivalent to pathways in uniquely adapted desert animals, particularly given radically different phenotypes.